cobbr/cobbr.io/_posts/2017-12-19-InsecurePowershell-PowerShell-Without-System-Management-Automation.md

 ### InsecurePowerShellHost

 In addition to this near `pwsh.exe` clone, I've created a .NET Core application called [InsecurePowerShellHost](https://github.com/cobbr/InsecurePowerShellHost).
-Just like it sounds, InsecurePowerShellHost is an application that hosts the modified `System.Management.Automation.dll` created with InsecurePowerShell.
+Just like it sounds, InsecurePowerShellHost is an application that hosts the modified `System.Management.Automation.dll` created in InsecurePowerShell.
 InsecurePowerShellHost can only be used non-interactively with the `--Command` and `--EncodedCommand` parameters.
 The main benefit of using InsecurePowerShellHost over InsecurePowerShell is that it is a bit lighterweight than the full PowerShell Core build included in InsecurePowerShell.

 An example of InsecurePowerShellHost usage: